What is undergraduate research?

 Therefore, undergraduate research is any scholarly research or creative work that is conducted as an undergraduate student, that is, before they receive a Bachelor’s degree.

-Dixie State will host the first Regional Research Symposium (R2S) on April 7, 2017.
-All students, faculty, staff and community members are welcome to present their research, creative works, or innovations.
+Dixie State will host the first Regional Research Symposium (R2S) on April 6, 2018.
+All students, faculty, staff, alumni, and community members are welcome to present their research, creative works, or innovations.
 The event is open to the public and free to attend!
 More information can be found here – R2S.

 How to fund your research: